 version) who tries to save a kingdom and a king's reputation from a

-corrupted premier, with the help of some rebellious but hilarious
+corrupted premier, with the help of some aggressive but hilarious

 rebels.
-This movie chock full of fun and adventure elements like
+This movie is chock full of fun and adventure elements like

-sword-wielding battles, a gigantic castle, wizards and witches,
+sword-wielding battles, a gigantic castle, royalty, pirates, exotic

-woman-loving wizard, who is a resourceful ally to Sinbad, and the
+who is a resourceful ally to Sinbad, and the treacherous stone-turning

-treacherous stone-turning witch!
-This movie stars Japanese veteran
+witch!
+This movie stars Japanese veteran actor Toshiro Mifune and

-actor Toshiro Mifune, beautiful Japanese belles Mie Hama, Kumi Mizuno
+beautiful Japanese belles Mie Hama, Kumi Mizuno and Akiko Wakabayashi,

-Takeshi Kimura and Shinichi Sekizawa.
-It includes a catchy music score
+Sekizawa, and includes a catchy music score by composer Masaru Sato.

-composer Masaru Sato.
-With a combination of drama, tragedy, humor,
+With a combination of drama, tragedy, humor, special effects, music,

-special effects, music, magic and adventure, this film is sure a treat
+magic and adventure, this film is sure a treat for all adventure/sci-fi

-for all adventure/sci-fi loving fans.
-I always have a good time
+loving fans.
+I always have a good time watching this film.

 It would be great if this could come out it a "loaded" DVD, like some